If your friend or relative with schizophrenia won't get treatment, there are steps you can take to help.

 Try these organizations for help:

-The Treatment Advocacy Center has information about treatment options.
-Or try its cell phone app, "Psychiatric Crisis Resources Kit," which has resources for emergency situations.
+- The Treatment Advocacy Center has information about treatment options.
+Or try its cell phone app, the Psychiatric Crisis Resources Kit, which has resources for emergency situations.

-Local psychiatric hospitals, clinics, and universities run support groups and give referrals to other groups.
+- Local psychiatric hospitals, clinics, and universities run support groups and give referrals to other groups.